19hours/sg-statutes/Acts/Public Transport Council Act.md

 [29/99]

-### Penalty for operation of service without licence
+### Penalty for unauthorised ticket payment service

 25A\.
-Any person who contravenes section 12(1), 16(1) or 19(1) shall be guilty of an offence and —

-(a) in the case of an offence under section 12(1), shall be liable on conviction to a fine not exceeding $10,000 and, in the case of a continuing offence, to a further fine not exceeding $500 for every day or part thereof during which the offence continues after conviction; and

-(b) in the case of an offence under section 16(1) or 19(1), shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a continuing offence, to a further fine not exceeding $5,000 for every day or part thereof during which the offence continues after conviction.
+Any person who contravenes section 19(1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a continuing offence, to a further fine not exceeding $5,000 for every day or part of a day during which the offence continues after conviction.

-[37/2005]
+[Act 30 of 2015 wef 22/01/2016]

 ### Offences by bodies corporate, etc.